-When Things start to Think – the internet of everything – objects get context- and narrative-rich, and the real-world is integrated within the VR/AR experience.
+When Things start to Think – the internet of everything – objects get context- and get narrative-rich, and the real-world is integrated within the VR/AR experience.
 Using smart objects and AR glasses for example, we can integrate narrative multimedia into a country or city walk; we can ‘see’ virtual protagonists (other game-film players or their avatars) in our realtime environment, etc.

-Telematics – satellites, remote sensing, drones, surveillance cameras, webcams,video conferencing, Skype, virtual worlds, etc – as well as sophisticated imaging and geographical-information systems (like Google Earth and Streetview maps) give us a rich mix of telematic experience-at-a-distance that embraces remote working, distance-journalism, exploration, surrogate travel, virtual communities, distance-medication and surgery, and drones, CCTV, surveillance satellites, dash-cams, head-mounted cameras, et cetera…
+Telemetry and Telematics – satellites, remote sensing, drones, mini-drones, surveillance cameras, webcams,video conferencing, Skype, virtual worlds, etc – as well as sophisticated imaging and geographical-information systems (like Google Earth and Streetview maps) give us a rich mix of telematic experience-at-a-distance that embraces remote working, distance-journalism, exploration, surrogate travel, virtual communities, distance-medication and surgery, and drones, CCTV, surveillance satellites, dash-cams, head-mounted cameras, et cetera…